Steffen-W/Import-LIB-KiCad-Plugin/README.md

 |:heavy_check_mark: |Snapeda        | ${KICAD_3RD_PARTY}/Snapeda.pretty       | KiCad         |
 |:heavy_check_mark: |UltraLibrarian | ${KICAD_3RD_PARTY}/UltraLibrarian.pretty| KiCad         |

+## FAQ

+**Do I have to manually create a library that does not yet exist before using the plugin?**
+No, you do not need to create a file manually.
+Your only task is to download your desired part from the internet and start the import process with the plugin.

+**Where can I save the library?**
+It is possible to save the files in any place on your PC where you have read and write permissions.
+It is also possible to store the files on network drives or cloud storage to share the library with others.
+In the libraries relative paths are used, the absolute path is not considered.

+**Can I change the storage location?**
+Yes, this is of course always possible.
+But you should keep in mind that the existing libraries will not be moved automatically.
+You would have to do that yourself if necessary.

+**If I import from one source, do I have to stay with that source, or can I import from all sources?**
+For each source, a separate library is created for KiCad.
+Maximum actually three (Samacsys, Ultralibrarian and Snapeda), Octopart components as well as from other suppliers can be found in the Snapeda library.
+So if you import from a new source, a new library can be created.
+But maximum three.

+**Why are there two symbol libraries?**
+In the latest version both the old and the "new" (since KiCad 6) symbol library format is imported.
+It is possible to prevent this by deselecting "import also old format".
+An automatic conversion from the old to the new format should only be done if you are an experienced KiCad user.

+**General KiCad question:**
+**I have entered a library in the settings in KiCad that does not exist at this time, what happens?**
+You get a message that this library does not exist.
+Nothing more.
+As soon as it exists, it can be accessed.

+**Can I remove a library from the settings?**
+Yes, you can always do that.
+The libraries are neither deleted nor edited in any way.
+They are just not included.

 ## Library sources tested
 - [x] [Samacsys](https://componentsearchengine.com/) (COMPONENT SEARCH ENGINE)
 - [x] [Ultralibrarian](https://app.ultralibrarian.com/search)